GerstLab/EASI-ORC.github.io/README.md

 </p>

 # EASI-ORC
-The EASI-ORC pipe-line can take you form raw images to analyzed data and graphs.
+The EASI-ORC pipeline can take you from raw images to analyzed data and graphs.
 It performs mRNA-ER colocalizaion analysis in a fast, reliable and consistent manner.
 All running on the Fiji platform, freely and openly.

+Our user guide will take you step-by-step, explaining every module in detail.

+Designed to work with NO coding.
 <p align="center">
   <img src="assests/Diagram.png">
 </p>